 Frames per second - If your video has a lot of detailed and or fast motion, consider switching the Advanced export settings > Frames per second to 60.
 NOTE: 60 fps video files are approximately 2X the size of 30 fps video files.

-Audio codec - For the highest quality on YouTube choose '(default)' 320 kbps.
+Audio codec - (default) will use a compressed format such as MP3.
 Use FLAC when you require lossless audio for use in another video editor.

 Click OK and then START on the FL Studio Export dialog pop-up.